 As molybdenum is a co-factor for proper sulfur metabolism, a deficiency in this mineral can lead to symptoms of sulfur intolerance, such as skin rashes, asthma, and gas when eating sulfur-containing foods.
 (Sulfur-containing foods include eggs, cruciferous vegetables, garlic and onions, to name a few.)

-If this sounds familiar, I recommend supplementing with Douglas Labs Molybdenum at a daily dose of 500 mcg, to restore molybdenum levels.
+If this sounds familiar, I recommend supplementing with Douglas Labs Molybdenum at a dose of 500 mcg (2 tablets) daily to restore molybdenum levels.

 3. Suppressing the Yeast with Natural Antifungals

 In addition to Saccharomyces boulardii, botanicals can also be used to treat fungal or yeast infections, such as oil of oregano and activated charcoal.

 - Oil of Oregano: This herbal product contains a compound called carvacrol, which has been found to have powerful anti-yeast, antibacterial, and antiviral properties.
 It’s often used for Candida as well as parasitic infections and food poisoning.
 A study in the Canadian Journal of Microbiology found that of several different essential oils, oil of oregano was most effective against Candida.